How to Prepare Your Roses for Winter

 Snow Will Protect Your Roses from Freezing

-Most of the roses you buy are engrafted on wild roots, and it's that graft, which is sitting just below the surface of the ground, that is most vulnerable in winter.
-A good method is to cover it with a rather thick layer of soil, leaves, or compost.
+Most of the roses you buy are engrafted on wild roots, and the graft, which is sitting just above or below the surface of the ground, is most vulnerable spot in winter.
+A good method is to cover the base of the rose with a rather thick layer of soil, dead leaves, compost, or other mulching material.

 Are You Preparing Your Roses for Winter?